-Prayerfully considering Vaviroa's story, we ask: what can we do to help others come down from the crosses of hunger, homelessness or sickness?
+Prayerfully considering the stories we've heard of so many of our brothers and sisters around the world, we ask: what can we do to help others come down from the crosses of hunger, homelessness or sickness?

 All: Christ Jesus, you are always willing to give us another chance to better ourselves and those around us.
-May we follow your example and never cease to help others come down from the crosses that bind them.
+May we follow your example and never cease to help others come down from the crosses that bind them, always prayerfully reflecting on our own role in putting them there.